Fody/Costura/README.md

         </ExcludeAssemblies>
     </Costura>

-Or as a attribute with items delimetered by a pipe `|`.
+Or as a attribute with items delimited by a pipe `|`.

     <Costura ExcludeAssemblies='Foo|Bar'/>